Alleksenes/churn-modeling/README.md

 # Customer Churn Prediction with FastAPI & Docker Integration

 This project implements a robust machine learning workflow to predict customer churn using a banking dataset.
-It includes data processing, feature engineering, hyperparameter tuning (Optuna), model training (multiple algorithms), evaluation (metrics, plots, SHAP explainability), experiment tracking (MLflow), and deployment via a FastAPI API, all within a reproducible environment managed by Poetry and Make.
+It includes data processing, feature engineering, hyperparameter tuning (Optuna), model training (multiple algorithms), evaluation (metrics, plots, SHAP explainability), experiment tracking (MLflow), and deployment via FastAPI, all within a reproducible environment managed by Poetry and Make.

 **Goal:** To build an end-to-end system for predicting customer churn, demonstrating best practices in MLOps, data science, and software engineering.